-Yes, Brussels Airport (BRU) has three designated airside smoking zones — at Pier A between gates A28 and A29, at Pier B near gate B17, and at the T-pier between gates A65–T65 and A67–T67.
+Yes, Brussels Airport (BRU) has three designated airside smoking areas — at Pier A between gates A28 and A29, at Pier B near gate B17, and at the T-pier between gates A65–T65 and A67–T67.
 All three are open 24 hours a day.
 Smoking is forbidden everywhere else in the terminal and parking areas, and the same rule applies to electronic cigarettes.

 Brussels Airport (BRU), located in Zaventem 10 km north-east of central Brussels, is Belgium’s main international airport and the hub for Brussels Airlines (Lufthansa Group).
 It handles roughly 23 million passengers a year.
-Unlike most Western European airports, BRU keeps three airside smoking zones distributed across its three piers — Schengen, non-Schengen, and the swing T-pier — making layovers more manageable than at hubs like Amsterdam Schiphol or Paris CDG, where smoking is outdoor-only or requires leaving security.
+Unlike most Western European airports, BRU keeps three airside smoking areas distributed across its three piers — Schengen, non-Schengen, and the swing T-pier — making layovers more manageable than at hubs like Amsterdam Schiphol or Paris CDG, where smoking is outdoor-only or requires leaving security.

-The Three Smoking Zones
+The Three Smoking Areas

 All three are airside (after security), all are open 24/7, and all are signposted in English, French, and Dutch.

 Pier A — between gates A28 and A29.
 Pier A handles Schengen flights, so most short-haul departures within the EU/Schengen Area route through here.
-The smoking zone sits roughly mid-pier, a 5–10 minute walk from most gates.
+The smoking area sits roughly mid-pier, a 5–10 minute walk from most gates.
 This is the busiest of the three because Schengen traffic dominates BRU’s flight schedule.

 Pier B — near gate B17.
 Pier B serves non-Schengen flights — UK, US, Middle East, Asia, Africa.
-The smoking zone is past passport control, so it’s only accessible to passengers on non-Schengen departures or arrivals.
+The smoking area is past passport control, so it’s only accessible to passengers on non-Schengen departures or arrivals.
 If you’ve cleared passport control for a non-Schengen flight, the B17 zone is your option.

 T-pier — between gates A65/T65 and A67/T67.
 The T-pier is BRU’s swing extension.
 The same physical gate positions can be either A-numbered (when used for Schengen) or T-numbered (when used for non-Schengen) depending on what aircraft is parked there.
-The smoking zone occupies the corridor between these dual-numbered gates, accessible from whichever side is currently active.
+The smoking area occupies the corridor between these dual-numbered gates, accessible from whichever side is currently active.
 Signage in the terminal will direct you correctly based on your flight.

 Schengen vs Non-Schengen — Which Zone Applies